Iceball457/Mythweaver/Quickened.md

 ---
 tags:
   - Rule
 ---
-Quickened actions may be performed with a [[./Quick Action|Quick Action]].
+Quickened actions may be performed with a [Quick Action](./Quick%20Action.md).